Skip to main content

 3. Database Migrations: Use drizzle-kit generate for schema changes.

-5. Documentation Folder: Uses npm (not Bun).
+5. Documentation Folder: Uses pnpm through the root workspace.

 6. Monaco Editor Lazy Loading: Loaded via dynamic import.
 Always check browser environment.